 - You can integrate multiple Square accounts with one Xero organisation.

-- You can choose to being in historical Square sales data when you set up Square integration with Xero.
+- You can choose to be in historical Square sales data when you set up Square integration with Xero.

 An important thing to note if you are using Square is that you can’t use tracked inventory in Xero.
 Square takes over the inventory functionality of your system when integrating Square (as a point of sale system) with Xero.